-Every year, many businesses throughout the country enjoy hosting a holiday gathering.
+Every year, many businesses throughout the country enjoy hosting holiday gatherings.
 While seasonal celebrations are very common during this time of the year, it is also common for some employees to experience sexual harassment during such gatherings.
 The fun get-togethers are the perfect atmosphere for sexual predators to mingle.
 Although most events aren’t held at work or during business hours, they are still part of the employment.
 In other words, the employer is generally liable for sexual harassment during office parties.

 It includes disrespectful language and sexual advances as well as physical or verbal harassment such as requests for sexual favors.
 Sometimes predators create a hostile and abusive atmosphere.
 Whether it occurred only one time or on several occasions, this behavior is wrong and illegal.
 Sometimes the conduct is hostile or embarrassing and it may also interfere with the worker’s performance.
-A California sexual harassment attorney needs to take a closer look at your circumstances and determine whether or not they constitute sexual harassment.
+A California sexual harassment lawyer needs to take a closer look at your circumstances and determine whether or not they constitute sexual harassment.

 Sexual harassment can come from anyone, a co-worker, a supervisor, or even a client.
 This behavior is unacceptable and offensive.
 Victims don’t have to show signs of long-term abuse in order for the harassment to be illegal.
 Sexual harassment is classified into two categories: